 * A dataflow is not fork-safe after :meth:`reset_state` is called (because this will violate the guarantee).

 A few number of dataflow is not fork-safe anytime, which will be mentioned in the docs.

-* You should follow the above guarantee if you're using a dataflow yourself
+* You should take the responsibility and follow the above guarantee if you're the caller of a dataflow yourself

 pass [docs]class RNGDataFlow(DataFlow):